What does a livestock auctioneer do?

 3. Enroll at the Western College of Auctioneering

-Many auction houses, merchants, and other hiring organizations prefer auctioneers who’ve graduated from an auction school.
-Our auction school provides you with specialized training and education in the job of an auctioneer.
-You can expect coursework in subjects such as bid calling, breathing techniques, filler words, elocution, marketing, appraisal, and business management.
+Many employers in the auction industry prefer auctioneers who have graduated from an auction school.
+Our school equips aspiring auctioneers with the knowledge, skills, and legal understanding needed to succeed in this dynamic industry.
+Western College will provide you with specialized training in the job of an auctioneer.
+Depending on which of our courses you select, you can expect coursework in subjects such as bid calling, breathing techniques, filler words, elocution, marketing, appraisal, and business management.

-Our livestock auctioneer training specifically covers the following areas of livestock auctions:
+Our livestock auctioneer training, which is part of our 85-Hour Pre-Licensing Course and Industry Fundamentals Course, specifically covers the following areas of livestock auctions:

 • How to conduct a livestock auction